The Prague Card is a city pass that gives you free access to over 50 top attractions in Prague and is the best way of

 - Convent of St. Agnes of Bohemia.

 These are just a few of the monuments, museums and buildings included in the Prague Card.
-But if you just take a look at the admissions ticket to the Prague Castle, plus the entry fees to other museums and towers and the cost of public transport per day, you will come to the conclusion that this tourist card is definitely worth buying.
+But if you just take a look at the price of the ticket to the Prague Castle, plus the entry fees to other museums, you will come to the conclusion that this tourist card is definitely worth buying.

 The price of the Prague Card varies depending on the days you wish to use the card and on your age.